lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 ## Simple Summary

-This schema describes how a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) key values can be described.
+This schema defines how a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) key-value pairs can be described.
+It can be used as an abstract structure over the storage of an ERC725Y smart contract.

 ## Abstract

-ERC725Y allow smart contracts to store key value stores (`bytes32` > `bytes`).
+ERC725Y enables storing any data in a smart contract as `bytes32` > `bytes` key-value pairs.

+Although this improves the way to interact with the data stored, it remains difficult to understand the layout of the contract storage.
+This is because both the key and the value are addressed in raw bytes.

-This schema allows to standardize the key values that can be used in ERC725Y sub standards.
+This schema allows to standardize those keys and values so that they can be more easily accessed and interpreted.
+It can be used to create ERC725Y sub-standards, made of pre-defined sets of ERC725Y keys (Metadata Standards).

 ## Motivation

+A schema defines a blueprint for how a data store is constructed.

+In the context of smart contracts, it can offer a better view of how the data is organised and structured within the contract storage.

-This schema defines a way to make those key values automatically parsable, so a interface or smart contract knows how to read and interact with them.
+Using a schema over ERC725Y enables those keys and values to be easily readable and automatically parsable.
+Contracts and interfaces can know how to read and interact with the storage of an ERC725Y smart contract.

+The benefit of such schema is to allow interfaces or smart contracts to better decode (read, parse and interpret) the data stored in an ERC725Y contract.
+On the other hand, it also enables interfaces and contracts to know how to correctly encode data, before being set on an ERC725Y contract.

 This schema is for example used in [ERC725](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) based smart contracts like
 [LSP3-UniversalProfile](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-UniversalProfile-Metadata.md) and [LSP4-DigitalAsset-Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md).

 ## Specification